raoulg/julia-for-pythonistas/README.md

 - get packages like [DataFrames](https://dataframes.juliadata.org/stable/), which is about [10x as fast](https://h2oai.github.io/db-benchmark/) as pandas

 ## 1. Fast (and energy efficient)
 Julia was designed for high performance.
 Julia programs automatically compile to efficient native code via LLVM, and support multiple platforms.
+Try to spot python and julia in the graph below.

 ![](img/Julia%20Benchmarks.svg)